 Karsten: [00:24:09] First of all, thank you very much, Greg, for your very touching words.
 I remember when I went first time to the UK, and you showed me over the course of two days the software and what you were doing.
 I had the chance to talk to your people at Octopus and saw their passion.
 I remember that there was one email which was an answer to a customer and always said ‘love and power’ at the end.
 And I thought just this passion that came through all this communication.
 I loved it, but I came back and I sat in the office of our CEO at the time, Johannes Teyssen, and he said to me so how was it?
 How was it?
 And I said, this was the best time so far at E.ON, what I learned in the UK,.
 I have not seen this kind of technology before, how they think about the problem and how they've translated this and separated regulation complexity from simplicity and how they manage and manufacture this software.
 I said I was really in awe.
 And he said, so what do you think?
 I said, I think there is a chance to solve our problem that way.
-He said, that's very risky they're a small company, I said, well, we'll continue to talk, but it has been the best time that E.ON so far.
-And he mentioned that actually, in his leaving do, this conversation.
+He said, that's very risky they're a small company, I said, well, we'll continue to talkAnd he mentioned that actually, in his leaving do, this conversation.
 So, this was a very proud moment.
 And I definitely will follow from afar Octopus and Kraken and E.ON and E.ON NEXT, of course, and I will always be a great advocate.
 And Greg, maybe you want to look into other industries as well and solve their problems too, retail is an important one as well.

 Greg: [00:25:45] We're very tempted, I think we can talk to you about the blueprint and maybe you can solve that one.
 Yeah, that'll be great and fun.